How to take Iloprost

 Iloprost may not be suitable if:

 Iloprost is sometimes used to treat very severe cases of frostbite or circulation.
 It works by widening the blood vessels that supply blood to the affected body part.
+It may be prescribed if you have ulcers of the fingers resulting from systemic sclerosis (scleroderma) or related conditions.
+They may also be used for severe Raynaud's phenomenon or when there is gangrene due to very poor circulation.

 When severe frostbite threatens the loss of a limb, finger or toe, a person should be considered for treatment with tPA or iloprost within 24 hours of the injury occurring.
 Experience has shown that treatment given within this timeframe has the best outcomes in terms of saving the affected body part.
 However, these treatments could still be considered as an option within an experienced unit after 24 hours.